The Purpose of the Blood of Jesus Christ

 Redemption is the buying back of something that is in the possession of another person.
 We call the price a ransom.
 In our case, our redemption is the rescuing of our soul from hell, which we earned as the wages of our sins (Romans 6:23).

-1 Peter 1:20 Who verily was foreordained before the foundation of the world, but was manifest in these last times for you
+1 Peter 1:20 Who verily was foreordained before the foundation of the world, but was manifest in these last times for you.

-Based the above passages, Jesus Christ will not die for sin again.
+Jesus Christ will not die for sin again.
 His sacrifice had atoned for all sins past, present, and future.
 Therefore, the forgiveness of sin (justification) that a believer receives is permanent.

 Hebrews 9:12 Neither by the blood of goats and calves, but by his own blood he entered in once into the holy place, having obtained eternal redemption for us.